aces/Loris/README.CentOS6.md

  * `Admin Password`: whatever password you set when running the `mysql_secure_installation` step

- * `Database Name`: already set to "LORIS", can be customised
+ * `Database Name`: set to "LORIS" by default, can be customised

 Click submit, and follow the instructions to enter the username and password of your backend user, and front end admin user.